Mary2021/e-commerce-product-page/README.md

 - View the optimal layout for the site depending on their device's screen size
 - Switch the large product image by clicking on the small thumbnail images
 - Users can see hover states for all interactive elements on the page
-- Open a lightbox gallery by clicking on the large product image
+- Open a lightbox gallery by clicking on the large product image (needs to be added)
 - Add items to the cart
 - View the cart and remove items from it